-- Windows ECSs: Install the PV driver and UVP VMTools on ECSs. - Linux ECSs: Install Xen PV and VirtIO drivers and add them to initrd.
+- Windows ECSs: Install the PV driver and UVP VMTools on ECSs. - Linux ECSs: Install xen-pv and VirtIO drivers and load them in initrd.

-7.7.2 Why Do I Need to Install and Update VMTools for Windows?
+7.8.2 Why Do I Need to Install and Update VMTools for Windows?

 Why Do I Need to Install VMTools?